 Arterie’s Artist-in-Residence (AIR) Program offers a three-week residency to a different practicing artist each month.
 The artist demonstrates in the main foyer of Lifehouse, which adds a performance element to the artwork for all Lifehouse patients, visitors and staff.
 Works vary according to individual practice, may be ephemeral and are often site specific.

 In conjunction with the AIR’s major work, a complementary activity may be offered to patients from Carterie, or on a communal foyer table.

 Free group workshops for up to 20 participants are held monthly in the LivingRoom Group Room.
 Running for two to three hours, the workshops are designed to include a variety of mediums and cater to all skill and age levels.
 These workshops offer the time and opportunity to work with wet mediums such as painting, felting and ceramics.

-The Arterie Public Lecture Series is designed to educate, inform and showcase the overlap between arts health and wellbeing.
-The monthly series includes speakers form both arts, health institutions including galleries, museums, designers, architects, academics and artists.
+The Arterie Public Lecture Series is designed to educate, inform and showcase the overlap between art and wellbeing.
+The monthly series includes speakers from the worlds of art and health including gallery and museum curators, designers, architects, academics, health professionals and artists.